Faculty with Research Interests

 The Nuclear Regulatory Commission, the Department of Energy, and the Health Physics Society (HPS) have all foreseen a significant need for new radiation health physicists.
 According to the HPS, “A projected shortfall in sufficiently educated radiation safety professionals has placed a burden on industries using radiation to support our nation’s energy, security, and health needs.”
 The current workforce in government and industry is aging and those positions need to be filled.

 The unique opportunity to take classes online, as well as on campus, sets Illinois Institute of Technology apart from other health physics programs.
-According to a recent survey by the Oak Ridge Institute for Science and Education, IIT ranked third in the number of master’s degrees in health physics awarded in 2010.
-IIT is one of only a handful of universities that offer this five-year, co-terminal opportunity and at IIT, faculty help students find an appropriate health physics internship.
+According to a survey by the Oak Ridge Institute for Science and Education, Illinois Tech ranked third in the number of master’s degrees in health physics awarded in 2010.
+Illinois Tech is one of only a handful of universities that offer this five-year, co-terminal opportunity and at Illinois Tech, faculty help students find an appropriate health physics internship.

 Introduction to the physical sciences, scientific method, computing tools, and interrelations of physical sciences with chemistry, biology and other professions.